jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 @@tailwind utilities;
 ```

 <h3 class="no-toc">15.
-Adjust the text color on your form elements</h3>
+Adjust the text colour on your form elements</h3>

-<p class="italic font-normal text-gray-600 mt-4">Impact: Low, Effort: Moderate</p>
+<p class="italic font-normal text-grey-600 mt-4">Impact: Low, Effort: Moderate</p>

-**If you are already setting an explicit text color on form elements, this change will not affect you.**
+**If you are already setting an explicit text colour on form elements, this change will not affect you.**

-In v0.x, form elements used black text by default, even though true black was not part of the default color palette.
+In v0.x, form elements used black text by default, even though true black was not part of the default colour palette.

-In v1.0, form elements inherit their text color from the parent, which means if you have any markup like this:
+In v1.0, form elements inherit their text colour from the parent, which means if you have any markup like this:

 ```html
 <div class="text-red">